MP-Rogers/MP-Rogers-Marine-Science-Repo-1/Seaweed/Seaweed Cultivation.md

-As a result of its many applications across diverse sectors, seaweed is often actively cultivated.
-Listed Below is some information on that cultivation.
+As a result of its many [[Seaweed Application]], seaweed is actively cultivated, these notes go here.

 # General Principles

-# Mariculture/In Situ Cultivation Systems
+# Mariculture/In Situ Cultivation
 ## Tropical Seaweeds

 There are at present (2025), only two genera of tropical seaweed cultivated at scale. *Gracilaria* and *Euchuema*/*Kappaphycus*.
 Both are cultivated in similar methods at sea.

+(Other genera exist but are cultivated far, far, far less)

 A rope (often supported by another structure) is set up at sea in a suitable site.
 Fragments of the target seaweed are attached to the rope.
 This may take the form of being tied on to a secondary rope attached to the mainline, or being directly braided into the structure of the main rope.